qbitscience/AndroidGraphicsTutorial/README.md

 https://qbitscience.com/android/android_graphics

 In this project we have
-Here we used Paint and Canvas propert to create Beautiful images.
+used Paint and Canvas propert to create Beautiful images.